Exploring the District

 Transformation of the Wong Chuk Hang Business Area

-• 33 are industrial buildings, including 2 more recently completed, and 3 with applications for redevelopment/wholesale conversion; and
+• 32 are industrial buildings, including 3 with applications for redevelopment/wholesale conversion;

-• 20 are commercial buildings, including 3 hotels and 1 mixed office/hotel.
+• 20 are commercial buildings, including 3 hotels and 1 mixed office/hotel; and

 Art lovers enjoy discovering the art galleries in the area.
 During the Street Art Festival HKWALLS 2017, 26 international artists painted murals across building facades, metal shutters and concrete walls in the Wong Chuk Hang Business Area.
 The thrive of graffiti/street art has created an identity of the place and means of communication between the locals and artists.